 Dundee Township Cares is a group of programs started by Township Supervisor Trish Glees in July 2017.
 The programs provide assistance to township residents free of charge.
-The programs are ased on volunteers and donation of goods and service and do not use township funds.
+The programs are based on volunteers and the donation of goods and services from residents and charitable organizations.

 The Dundee Township Cares started off with an idea of helping residents in need with business clothing and has grown to include all township residents with various programs.
-The first of these programs was the the Dundee Township Cares Professional Closet which provides business attire to residents who are starting jobs or interviews opened its doors in July of 2017.
+The first of these programs was the the Dundee Township Cares Professional Closet which provides free business attire to residents who are starting jobs or interviews.
+This closet opened its doors in July of 2017.

-Our second program as the Dundee Township Cares Emergency Food Pantry which supplied small care packages of non-perishable items to hold residents over until they could attend a full service Food Pantry.
-With the help of local township residents and groups on February 1, 2019 Dundee Township Cares opened a once a month mobile food pantry which will provide fresh vegetables, fruit, milk, cheese, eggs and other dry food staples.
-With the increasing need for fresh food and our grant is allowing the Township to have the Food Pantry is open every Thursday from 2pm to 6pm.
+Our second program was the Dundee Township Cares Emergency Food Pantry which supplied small care packages of non-perishable items to hold residents over until they could attend a full service Food Pantry.
+With the help of local township residents and groups on February 1, 2019, Dundee Township Cares opened a once a month mobile food pantry which provided fresh vegetables, fruit, milk, cheese, eggs and other dry food staples.
+With the increasing need for fresh food especially among our Senior Residents, the Township has expanded its service and the Food Pantry is now open every Thursday from 2pm to 6pm.